otrv4/otrv4/otrv4.md

    curve Ed448-Goldilocks.
 See
    [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.
-3. If the `Transitional Signature` is present, verify its validity.
+3. If the `Transitional Signature` is present, verify its validity using the OTRv3 DSA key.
 4. [Verify that the user profile signature is valid](#verify-a-user-profile-signature).

 ## Online Conversation Initialization